sas448/CS1632_Fall2020/syllabus.md

 ## WEEK 4 (Week of 7 SEP)

-* Class 1: Work on Deliverable 1
+* Class 1: Software QA and Nondeterminism (cont'd)

 * Class 2: Work on Deliverable 1